Critters FAQ

 You bet.
 We have a special program for novels, whereby your queue entry is a "request for dedicated readers" who will read your whole work as fast as you can get it to them.
 (Many folks consider this better even than most face-to-face workshops.)

-We'll look at anything science fiction, fantasy, or horror related, in whatever form -- plays, screen plays, poetry, whatever.
-We've had them all.
-Even novel query letters & synopses you might send to editors are fine.
+The same applies to other kinds of writing, such as novel query letters or synopses you might send to editors.
 Not as many members work outside of the short story or novel form, so review rates may be lower, but they're absolutely welcome.

 [Top]